abinit/abinit/doc/tutorial/eph4mob.md

 dense $\kk$- and $\qq$-meshes.
 The previous computations used 24x24x24 meshes.
 This is far from convergence.
 In silicon, for instance, a 45x45x45 $\kk$-mesh and 90x90x90 $\qq$-mesh are needed
-to have results converged within 5%.
+to reach convergence within 5%.

 In order to compute the mobility with a $\qq$-mesh twice as dense as the $\kk$-mesh, there are two possibilities.
 Let us take the previous example of silicon.

   * Run a computation with [[ngkpt]] = 90 90 90, [[eph_ngqpt_fine]] = 90 90 90, and [[sigma_ngkpt]] = 45 45 45.
     Using [[sigma_ngkpt]] will select the $\kk$-points belonging to the 45x45x45 mesh, but each lifetime will be computed with a 90x90x90 q-mesh.

   * Run a computation with [[ngkpt]] = 90 90 90, [[eph_ngqpt_fine]] = 90 90 90 and [[sigma_ngkpt]] = 90 90 90.
     In this way, you have the mobility with 90x90x90 $\kk$- and $\qq$-meshes.
 You can then run again the transport driver only, by setting [[eph_task]] = 7, and setting [[transport_ngkpt]] = 45 45 45.
 This will downsample the $\kk$-mesh used in the computation of the mobility.
 This second option has the advantage that it delivers two mobilities (useful for convergence studies), but it requires more computational time.

 You can run again the previous input files by densifying the different meshes.
 For the densest grids, you might need to run with multiple MPI processes.